nushell/nushell/README.md

 | ------ | ---- |
 | Filesystem | /home/jonathan/Source/nushell |

 Using the `cd` command allows you to change the path from the current path to a new path, just as you might expect.
-Using 'ls' allows you to view the contents of the filesystem at the current path (or at the path of your choosing).
+Using `ls` allows you to view the contents of the filesystem at the current path (or at the path of your choosing).

 In addition to `cd` and `ls`, we can `enter` an object.
 Entering an object makes it the current object to navigate (similar to the concept of mounting a filesystem in Unix systems).